PDF

 Please keep in mind that prior results do not guarantee a similar outcome in another case.

-“The plaintiff settled this class action on the eve of trial in exchange for defendants’ agreement to pay $1 billion in cash.
+“The plaintiff settled this class action on the eve of trial in exchange for the defendants’ agreement to pay $1 billion in cash.
 The ‘b’ is not a typo.
 It is the largest cash recovery ever obtained by a representative plaintiff in this court.”

 Delaware Chancery Court

 In re Dell Techs.
-Inc. Class V S’holders Litig., 2023 WL 4864861, at *1 (Del.
+Inc. Class V S’holders Litig., 300 A.3d 679, 685 (Del.
 Ch.
-July 31, 2023).
+2023).

 “[S]ince the inception of this litigation, plaintiffs and their counsel have vigorously prosecuted the claims brought on behalf of the class. . . .
 When Vice Chancellor Laster appointed lead counsel, he effectively said: Go get a good result.
 And counsel took that to heart and did it. . . .
 The proposed settlement was the product of intense litigation and complex mediation. . . .
 [Robbins Geller has] only built a considerable track record, never burned it, which gave them the credibility necessary to extract the benefits achieved.”